stuntrally/stuntrally3/docs/Developing.md

 ## HLMS shaders output

-Shaders are saved to `/home/ch/.cache/stuntrally3/shaders`.
+Shaders are saved to `/home/user/.cache/stuntrally3/shaders`.
 This is useful to know what finally ended in all shader's code (e.g. glsl) after HLMS did its preprocessor work.
-Can be disabled, find all 3 `setDebugOutputPath` and set 1st arg to false, 2nd is for properties.
+It has its settings on Gui now (that go into `setDebugOutputPath`): Debug Shaders and Debug Properties.

-With 2nd arg true, properties are at top of each shader file,
+With Debug Properties set, properties are at top of each shader file,
 this makes all compiling errors have wrong line numbers,
 but at least one can get some idea of what kind of shader it was.
+Other way is putting extra comments in .any and seeing them in .glsl as result.

 ## HLMS extending 🌠